 Gonadotrope cells comprise approximately 10% of the pituitary gland population and yet are responsible for the luteinizing hormone (LH) surge that results in ovulation.
 The ewe is an excellent model for studying estrogen effects on pituitary function and I have developed techniques for reducing the signal:noise ratio when studying a mixed ovine pituitary cell population (Murtazina et al., 2020).
 I have provided evidence that obesity blunts and delays the ovine LH surge.
-This data secured a 2020 CSU College Research Council proposal (PI, $25,000) and will be used to evaluate the ewe as a model for dysregulation of the LH surge activity (reprometabolic syndrome) in women.
+This data secured in 2020 and 2022 CSU College Research Council proposals (PI, total $50,000) and have been used to evaluate the ewe as a model for dysregulation of the LH surge activity (reprometabolic syndrome) in women.

 Virtual Animal Anatomy (VAA) is a software produced by the Virtual Veterinary Education Tools team at CSU.
+This team includes students and staff who dissect, photograph, develop text, and program information into 3D anatomy objects.
 As a team member since 2012 and Program Lead since 2018, I have created equine, bovine, and feline anatomical resources, conducted customer discovery and user outcomes research, developed income generating distribution strategies and secured extramural funding for program development (USDA-HEC $150,000, PI).
 A review of these activities by Dr. David Paterson (Assistant VP for Research at CSU) has been provided below.
 For access to the VAA or to learn more about what I do in this space, please click the link below.